tdwg/bdq/tg2/_review/docs/tutorial/index.md

 #### 4.7.1 What Isn't Said in the Test Specification (non-normative)

 For the purposes of simplicity and clarity, the expected response does not include all the details of a `Response` from a Test, just the key elements that implementers need to understand the logic of the Test.
-The response from a Test is required to contain metadata (`bdqffdq:hasResponseStatus`), the value of the result of the Test (`bdqffdq:hasResponseResult` or `bdqffdq:hasResponseResultValue`) and a human readable statement about why the Test reached the conclusion it did in a particular case (`bdqffdq:hasResponseComment`).
+The response from a Test is required to contain metadata (`bdqffdq:hasResponseStatus` [bdqffdq:hasResponseStatus](<../list/bdqffdq/index.md#bdqffdq_hasResponseStatus> "The bdqffdq:ResponseStatus object asserted by a bdqffdq:Response.")), the value of the result of the Test (`bdqffdq:hasResponseResult` [bdqffdq:hasResponseResult](<../list/bdqffdq/index.md#bdqffdq_hasResponseResult> "The bdqffdq:ResponseResult object asserted by a bdqffdq:Response.") or `bdqffdq:hasResponseResultValue` [bdqffdq:hasResponseResultValue](<../list/bdqffdq/index.md#bdqffdq_hasResponseResultValue> "Data property carrying the value of a bdqffdq:Response when the value is not an object.")) and a human readable statement about why the Test reached the conclusion it did in a particular case (`bdqffdq:hasResponseComment` [bdqffdq:hasResponseComment](<../list/bdqffdq/index.md#bdqffdq_hasResponseComment> "Free text describing the bdqffdq:Response made in the response and why that conclusion was reached.")).

 **Expected Response** COMPLIANT if dwc:footprintWKT is bdqval:NotEmpty; otherwise NOT_COMPLIANT